rvjc/free-mandelbrot/README.md

 you could zoom in forever and make facinating new discoveries.
 All of this from an innocuous little equation!

 Who said math was boring?
 Which brings me to the whole point of this exercise for three of my sons who were becoming interested in programming around the same time (2012).

-Developing a consuming passion at a young age is often at the expense of other activities which can limit your options down the road.
-With the entry requirements for Computer Science courses dropping all the time, many aspiring programmers neglect the deeper mathematical aspects (which are often bound with school work) and live to regret it later.
-But, as is so often the case, the real fun is to be found in burrowing down below the superfical.
+Discovering a consuming passion at a young age is a wonderful thing but it is often at the expense of other activities which can limit your options down the road.
+As the entry requirements for Computer Science courses plummet, many aspiring programmers neglect the deeper mathematical aspects (which are invariably bound with school work) and live to regret it later.
+But, as is so often the case, the real fun is to be found in burrowing down beyond the superfical.
 And this is as true of activities like music, car-tinkering and sports as it is for programming.

 One of the downsides of school-work in general, and math in particular, is that impatient teenagers often have to learn